Seiya Suzuki Player Props: Cubs vs. Angels

 Seiya Suzuki At The Plate

-- Suzuki has nine doubles, a triple, six home runs and 24 walks while batting .266.
+- Suzuki is hitting .260 with nine doubles, a triple, six home runs and 24 walks.

-- Among the qualified hitters in MLB action, his batting average ranks 60th, his on-base percentage ranks 37th, and he is 78th in the league in slugging.
+- Among the qualified hitters in MLB play, his batting average ranks 73rd, his on-base percentage ranks 43rd, and he is 85th in the league in slugging.

-- In 10.9% of his games this year, he has hit a long ball, and 3.1% of his trips to the dish.
+- In five games this season, he has hit a long ball (10.6%, and 3% of his trips to the plate).

-- Suzuki has had at least one RBI in 32.6% of his games this year (15 of 46), with more than one RBI three times (6.5%).
-He has also accounted for three or more of his team's runs in one contest.
+- Suzuki has picked up an RBI in 31.9% of his games this season, with more than one RBI in 6.4% of his games.
+He has also produced three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.